 5. Spot the trends

 You may not know what house you’ll be selling, but it’s a really good idea to keep an eye on where the industry is at.
 This means studying the magazines, websites and the fake-drama-filled reality TV shows to see which interior features are hot right now.
 Because if you know them, you’ll be able to quickly identify them as something to make more of a fuss about in your ad.

 Remember, you don’t need to know how to actually sell a house to be a real estate copywriter, but you DO need to know how to sell the dream.
 Learn to do that with your clever words, and you could enjoy quite a monopoly – with more work than you can poke a stick at…

-Dean Koorey’s new online course in Real Estate Copywriting launches soon, with tips on getting into the industry and writing engaging listings.
-To be notified when it launches, check out the course page here.
+Dean Koorey’s new online course in Real Estate Copywriting includes tips on getting into the industry and writing engaging listings.
+Check out the course page here.